ml-archive/blog/source/_posts/2018-01-02-Getting-started-with-Vapor-3.md

 }
 ```

-Notice how we're using Swift 4's typesafe KeyPath syntax (`\.`) for referring to our Post's properties.
+Notice how we're using Swift 4's typesafe KeyPath syntax (`\.`) for referring to our `Post`'s properties.
+We can omit the type (so not `\Post.id`) because `builder` is already aware of our model type.
+Another thing to mention here is that we have to specify that the `id` field is an identifier.
+Because there is no variant of the `field` function that accepts only `KeyPath` and `isIdentifier` we also have to specify the column type (ie. `Int.mysqlColumn`).

 ### Routing